 While we didn’t see any wildlife during our trip, this is prime bear and cougar territory.
 It’s always best to be aware of your surroundings and be prepared for an encounter.
 For more information on what to do if you happen to come across either of these animals while hiking, please read our post entitled, Potential Wildlife Encounters on Vancouver Island.

 - Good hiking shoes

-Save this article for future use by pinning this image on Pinterest:
+Save this article for future use by pinning either of these images on Pinterest: